 Archaeology takes you on a cool trip through human history.
-It helps to reveal the secrets of old civilizations.
-For travelers, going to these sites lets you feel like you're part of the stories, cultures, and big wins that shaped our world.
-From huge old cities to detailed temples, here's a guide to some of the best sites to visit around the world.
+It helps reveal secrets of old civilizations.
+For travelers, visits to these sites make you feel part of the stories, cultures, and big wins that shaped our world.
+From huge old cities to detailed temples, here is a guide to some of the best sites around the world.

 1. Machu Picchu, Peru

-Machu Picchu, perched way up in Peru's Andes Mountains, is a super famous ancient place.
-The Incas built this city way back in the 1400s, and people often call it the Lost City of the Incas.
-It's known for its awesome stonework and amazing views.
-Hiram Bingham found Machu Picchu again in 1911, and ever since then, people who travel, as well as historians, have been really interested in it.
+Machu Picchu sits high in Peru's Andes Mountains.
+It is a very famous ancient site.
+The Incas built this city in the 1400s.
+People often call it the Lost City of the Incas.
+It is known for its fine stonework and great views.
+Hiram Bingham rediscovered Machu Picchu in 1911.
+Since then, travelers and historians have taken a strong interest in it.

-Machu Picchu is located about 7,970 feet (2,430 meters) above sea level.
-The site extends over 5 miles (8 kilometers), featuring plazas, residences, temples, and storage facilities.
-The exact original purpose of Machu Picchu is not known for sure, but it may have been built as a royal estate or an important religious center.
-The Incas were masters of engineering.
-They constructed terraces to prevent erosion and create farmland.
-Springs and canals provided fresh water.
+More About Machu Picchu: Machu Picchu lies about 7,970 feet (2,430 meters) above sea level.
+The site covers over 5 miles (8 kilometers).
+It includes plazas, homes, temples, and storage areas.
+No one knows its exact purpose for sure.
+It may have been a royal estate or key religious center.
+The Incas excelled at engineering.
+They built terraces to stop erosion and make farmland.
+Springs and canals supplied fresh water.

 Machu Picchu is a special place.
-With a little planning, you can have a great trip.
-Seeing the sunrise over the mountains is something you'll always remember.
-Hire a guide, learn about the history, and enjoy the beauty of this place.
+Plan a bit, and you can have a great trip.
+The sunrise over the mountains stays in your memory forever.
+Hire a guide.
+Learn the history.
+Enjoy the beauty of this site.

 2. Pyramids of Giza, Egypt

 The Giza Pyramids are iconic symbols of old times.
-Built to house the dead pharaohs, like the Great Pyramid of Khufu, they show off how smart the ancient Egyptians were when it came to building.
+They were built to house dead pharaohs, like the Great Pyramid of Khufu.
+They show how smart the ancient Egyptians were at building.

 Cool stuff to see:

-The Great Pyramid of Khufu: It's one of the Seven Wonders of the Ancient World.
-That's a big deal.
+The Great Pyramid of Khufu: It is one of the Seven Wonders of the Ancient World.
+That is a big deal.

 The Sphinx: Everyone knows this statue.
 It has the body of a lion and the head of a person.

-The Solar Boat Museum: They have a boat that they pieced back together.
-It's old.
+The Solar Boat Museum: It has a boat they pieced back together.
+It is old.

 If you go: